Skip to main content

 Strategy Insight

-Always take full odds.
-If the table offers 3-4-5x odds, that means you can bet 3x your Pass bet on points 4/10, 4x on 5/9, and 5x on 6/8.
-This lowers your overall house edge significantly.
+If the table offers 3-4-5x odds, taking the full odds allowed on your bankroll lowers your blended house edge materially.
+That means you can bet 3x your Pass bet on points 4/10, 4x on 5/9, and 5x on 6/8.

 Bets to Avoid